 We always do our best to match each puppy with a family that best suits it…and vice versa.
 We typically correspond by email and many times speak personally with potential families prior to placing a pup in their home.
 We want to feel confident on Adoption Day that we have made a good choice for the pup who has had no “say” in the decision.

-All our Giant Schnoodles are $1,600.
-We require a $250 non-refundable deposit to be placed on the litter list for a giant schnoodle pup.
-Airport adoption fee is $75.
 If the pup is not picked up within 1 week of turning 8 weeks there is a $20 daily fee added to adoption fee.
 This is important because housebreaking and training take part in the early part of a puppy’s development and it is imperative that the pup needs to be in their forever homes and settled to start successful training.

 All of our puppies are provided with a one-year health guarantee and a veterinarian’s health certificate, have been examined by a veterinarian, and have received their first set of puppy shots.
 Renee administers the deworming medicine when the pups are old enough.